-Madam Brett Park offers a superb opportunity to connect with Beacon's industrial past and some of its natural treasures.
+Connecting with Beacon’s past and some of its natural treasures.

 BEACON, Dutchess County (12 acres) — You step into history and nature at this park.
 Catheryna Brett, the first European settler in the present-day city, operated a gristmill here along Fishkill Creek, which later powered the Tioronda Hat Works (whose ruins sit adjacent to the park).
 More impressive — and intact — are the natural features.
 Fishkill Marsh furnishes a home for amphibians and aquatic mammals and provides hunting grounds for ospreys and bald eagles and a stopover for migratory birds.
 A waterfall on the creek is especially impressive, and raucous, in spring or after heavy rains.

 IMPORTANT UPDATE: The safety of our park visitors is our top priority.
 Due to COVID-19, we continue to require that all group visits be pre-approved and limited to 25 people or fewer (please fill out this form and email email@example.com to coordinate a group visit).
 We require all visitors to wear masks and practice social distancing.
 In addition, if you’re experiencing COVID-19 symptoms, or not feeling well in any way, please stay home.

 - X-country skiing & snowshoeing

 Check out the shops and eateries along Beacon’s vibrant Main Street and Dia:Beacon, a world-class museum featuring late-20th-century art housed in a former factory.
 To learn more about the remarkable life of Catheryna “Madam” Brett, visit her 1709 house, the oldest in Dutchess County.